What is a Scrum Master?

 As you can see from the job description above, Scrum Masters keep everything and everyone on track during a Scrum Sprint (project cycle).

 Scrum is a highly effective form of project management, but only if it is applied correctly and the team are given support at all times.
 The Scrum Master is an essential part of that support.

 Without the Scrum Master, the team – and project – could veer off track.

-If you would like to get involved with Scrum project management, we recommend starting with Scrum Master training and certification is a fantastic place to begin.
+If you would like to get involved with Scrum project management, Scrum master training and certification is a fantastic place to begin.

 As Scrum Masters need to have such a thorough understanding of the role, it’s a wonderful starting point for your Scrum Knowledge.

 By choosing to train and certify as a Scrum Master, you will always be able to step into this pivotal role, even if you carry out a different role at other times.

 Want further inspiration?
 Take a look at our article, “7 Reasons to Become a Scrum Master”.

 Getting trained and certified as a Scrum Master is very accessible for even the busiest of schedules.